 While a prayer done in a much more informal manner can be done occasionally, following the formula allows one to outline the nature of the relation with the deity.
 For example, one might begin a prayer to a God and find themselves stuck in the justification step with nothing to say.
 That serves as an indication that more work with the deity is needed before any requests are made.

 Prayer is ultimately an important thing.
 The goal of prayer isn’t merely communication with a deity, however; it is also the establishment and maintenance of a personal relation with one.
 Here is a general formula that can be broken down into predictable sections:

 Step 1: Attitude & Posture

 Knowing the kind of God you’re approaching is reflective of the attitude and posture one should take for the prayer.
 For example:

-- When praying to ouranic Gods, one should stand with hands in the air and palms facing upward (Burkert 1985, 75).
+- When praying to ouranic Gods or heavenly Gods, one should stand with hands in the air and palms facing upward (Burkert 1985, 75).

 - When praying to chthonic Gods or underworld Gods, as well as the deceased, hands mustn’t be raised, and the prayer should be murmured (Burkert 1985, 75).

-- When praying to Gods of the sea—as well as Nymphs and spirits of the earth— arms must be spread wide towards the sea; the hands “are also stretched towards the cult image” (Burkert 1985, 75).
+- When praying to einalic Gods or Gods of the sea, as well as Nymphs and spirits of the earth, arms must be spread wide towards the sea; the hands “are also stretched towards the cult image” (Burkert 1985, 75).